 Founder & Managing Partner

-Having worked as a senior executive on Wall Street as well as having served in senior government roles, Frank brings extensive global experience and insight into the public policy decision-making process and its impact on global markets.
+Having worked as a senior executive on Wall Street and served in senior government roles, Frank brings extensive global experience and insight into the public policy decision-making process and its impact on global markets.

-Frank began his career as a writer for President Ronald Reagan and went on to serve in the White House Office of Political Affairs.
+Frank began his career as a writer for President Ronald Reagan and later served in the White House Office of Political Affairs.
 He served as a writer for President George H.W.
 Bush and then served at the Justice Department in the Office of Policy Development, focusing on national security and international issues.
 From there, Frank went to the US Securities and Exchange Commission, being appointed Senior Policy Advisor to the Chairman and Chief Spokesman for the Commission as well as a member of the SEC Senior Staff.

-He then joined Merrill Lynch Investment Banking in New York serving as Chief of Staff and Global Head of Marketing for Investment Banking, Sales & Trading.
-Frank was also a member of the German/Swiss/Austria country coverage team and was involved in numerous large cross-border deals.
-He returned to Washington, DC to establish Charles Schwab & Co.’s first Global Government & Regulatory Affairs operation.
+He then joined Merrill Lynch Investment Banking in New York, serving as Chief of Staff and Global Head of Marketing for Investment Banking, Sales & Trading.
+Frank was also a member of the German/Swiss/Austrian country coverage team and was involved in numerous large cross-border deals.
+He returned to Washington, DC, to establish Charles Schwab & Co.’s first Global Government & Regulatory Affairs operation.
 He served as both the Senior Vice President and Global Head of Government Affairs and the firm’s first Chief Political Strategist.

 Frank joined Deutsche Bank in 2003 as the Bank’s first Head of Government Affairs and then later, as Global Coordinator for Government & Public Affairs.
 He was also the Bank’s first Chief Political Strategist.
 In this role, he advised the Bank’s top institutional clients globally on US and geopolitical issues.
-He also has extensive experience in mergers and acquisitions, establishing and heading up the Bank’s Direct Investment Advisory Group (DIAG).
+He also has extensive experience in mergers and acquisitions, having established and led the Bank’s Direct Investment Advisory Group (DIAG).
 Frank and his team advised corporates on sensitive national and economic security-related mergers and acquisitions, seeking approvals from the US Committee for Foreign Investment in the US (CFIUS).

 Frank is also a Senior Advisor to The Scowcroft Group, a global business advisory firm with an emphasis on emerging markets.
-It supports clients at every business development stage, including political risk analysis, strategic planning, risk management, market development, and ongoing operations.
+It supports clients at every stage of business development, including political risk analysis, strategic planning, risk management, market development, and ongoing operations.
 The firm also supports clients in the investment community, providing leading-edge analysis of market impact events and trends.

 Frank is an adjunct professor at The Catholic University School of Business, teaching coursework on Business Intelligence and Risk Assessment.
 He is also a Senior Associate with the Americas Program at the Center for International and Strategic Studies (CSIS) in Washington, where he focuses on Latin American politics, economics, and trade.

 Frank has served on corporate boards and not-for-profit boards.
-He currently serves on the Board of Directors of is the Board Secretary of CODESPA America, an organization dedicated to helping those living in extreme poverty become self-reliant through access to dignified and sustainable work.
-He also serves as Vice-Chair of the Jerome Lejeune Foundation of America, which is dedicated to advocating for people with Downs Syndrome.
+He currently serves on the Board of Directors of CODESPA America, an organization dedicated to helping people living in extreme poverty become self-reliant by providing access to dignified, sustainable work.
+He also serves as Vice-Chair of the Jerome Lejeune Foundation of America, which advocates for people with Down Syndrome.

 Senior Advisor